You Earned a Ticket!

 Section 504

 Each of these laws has separate eligibility requirements.
 A student who is not eligible for special education may be eligible for a 504 plan.
-(Yes, this is part of the reason why parents of students that need extra support sometimes become education policy nerds.)
+(Yes, this is part of the reason why some parents become education policy nerds.)
 Check this useful summary that lays out the differences.

 Partly in recognition of the challenges that special education inflicts on families and educators, a task force of California leaders made efforts to reform processes into One System, with some success.